 During your safari, between Lake Manyara and Ngonrongoro crater, you will stop in the village of Mto wa Mbu.

 There, accompanied by a guide, you will see rice and banana plantations, wander in the village past the church, school.
-You will also taste the local banana beer, admire the wood carvers and take a meal in a local restaurant.
+You will also taste the local banana beer, admire the wood carvers and maybe take a meal in a local restaurant.

 Do not forget to ask your driver-guide to make you taste the delicious red bananas, mainly found in this village.